Alogani/NimGo/README.md

 With Araq, we have decided to extend the model to make in multithreaded like Go.
 This will slow done the release of a production ready version and will likely break the actual API.
 The roadmap specific to this change has been put here: https://github.com/Alogani/NimGo/discussions/17

+I will make new releases regularly for users to have a working version.

 - [ ] *Finish the implementation of goproc*
 - [ ] Add goproc support for windows (certainly by doing a wrapper around osproc)